inato/senior-take-home-test/README.md

 - its end date is in the future
 - it has not been canceled

-Example payload for sponsor "Sanofi":
+Here is the payload you should obtain when querying ongoing clinical trials for the sponsor "Sanofi":

 ```json
 [